Music Career Finder

 Traveling experience ranks highly for a slightly different reason.
 Part of Helbig’s job as an Assistant Professor is planning and leading groups of students on study abroad.

-She says “when I do my study abroad programs, I’m drawing on how much time I need” to plan out the trips based on personal experience.
-This same knowledge of how long things take is important for fieldwork when she has to make plans based on “how long it takes to find an underground scene versus talking to Producers.
+“When I do my study abroad programs, I’m drawing on how much time I need,” she said. “…How long it takes to find an underground scene versus talking to producers.
 Everything you see builds on everything else.”

 Education & Training

-“You need this degree in music to make these connections,” Helbig says, explaining that the research and study abroad connections students make will stay with them throughout their career, opening new doors to study in different areas of the world.
+“You need this degree in music to make these connections,” Helbig said, explaining that the connections you’ll make during research and studying abroad will stay with you throughout your career, opening new doors to study in different areas of the world.

 Additional Resources